farmera/sare_grant/spectral_indices.md

 ![](img/rasterbands.gif)
 ###### Figure 1.
 Raster arrays representing different bands of light.

+To calculate NDVI from an image we do the following:
+1. Subtract the NIR band reflectance values in all pixels from all the Red values.
+2. Add all NIR values in each pixel to all the Red values.
+3. Calculate the ratio between the calculated difference (in the numerator) and the calculated sum (in the denominator).

+An NDVI index is simply a ratio of the difference and the sum of two narrow bands of light.
+A ratio is taken in order to *normalize* the values with the effect that this binds them between -1 and 1.
+Plant NDVI values can range from 0 to 1 but usually lie somewhere between 0.2 and 0.8. [fn]

 Some common vegetation indices explored during our study:

 1. __NDVI__ = (NIR - RED) / (NIR + RED)